 The discussion of science, ethics, and religion may date back to ancient Greece, but the specific topics on which the conversation dwells change with time and scientific advancements.
 Similarly, DoSER's projects respond to the rising themes and trends in the scientific and religious communities.
-Keep reading to learn more about our current projects.
+Keep reading to learn more about our projects.

 Regardless of whether they spend their days in the classroom or at the lab bench, scientists interact with the public in some capacity.
-DoSER is developing resources to help scientists address the religious and ethical questions related to their work as these questions arise.
+DoSER developed resources to help scientists address the religious and ethical questions related to their work as these questions arise.
 This project launched in June 2016 and is a collaborative effort with the AAAS Center for Public Engagement.